Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 Video Tutorial: Working with Quotations

-If you find yourself generating 1000 or more codes, take a look what you can do with quotations instead in the main manual.
+If you find yourself generating 1000 or more codes, take a look what you can do with quotations instead.
 Based on that develop codes on a more abstract level allowing you to build a well rounded code system.

 When you code data, quotations are created automatically.
-See Coding Data in the main manual.You can however also create quotations without coding.
+See Coding Data.You can however also create quotations without coding.
 To do so:

 Highlight a section in your text, right click and select the option Create Quotation.
 Alternatively, you can also use the shortcut cmd+H.